valeriot30/mih/README.md

 export OMP_NUM_THREADS=x
 ```

-You can look at the debug statements to see the values returned by `omp_get_wtime`
+You can look at the debug statements to see the values returned by `omp_get_wtime` to compare the timings between the serial version and the parallel one

 ### FAQs